FAQs

 How do I apply for approvals and permits?

-Application for import and transhipment permit is done through the NTP.
+Application for import and transhipment permit is done through the TradeNet.

-I have not received approval from my Biosafety Committee for work involving First Schedule biological agent in my laboratory.
-Should I proceed with my application for approvals and permits under the Biological Agents and Toxins Act?
+I have not received approval from my Biosafety Committee for work involving First Schedule biological agent in my facility.
+Can I apply for approvals and permits under the Biological Agents and Toxins Act?

-You may apply for approvals or permits under the Act if you have met the set of criteria for the approvals or permits.
+You may apply for approvals or permits under the Act if you have met the requirements for the approval or the permit.

-However, even if you have been granted with the approvals or permits, you are not allowed to start any activities on any First, Second or Third Schedule biological agents, or Fifth Schedule toxins unless -
+However, even if you have been granted with the approval or permit, you are not allowed to start work involving any First, Second or Third Schedule biological agents, or Fifth Schedule toxins unless -

 1. Your biosafety committee has-

-ii. devised appropriate measures to manage the risk;
+ii.
+Devised appropriate measures to manage all the risk.

-iii. formulated the appropriate policies, programmes and codes of practice to ensure the proposed activity can be carried out safely with adequately trained and competent
+iii.
+Formulated the appropriate policies, programmes and codes of practice to ensure the proposed activity can be carried out safely and securely and only by reliable and adequately trained and competent personnel.

-2. Your Biosafety Co-ordinator has implemented the measures, policies, programmes and codes of practice as devised or formulated by the Biosafety Committee; and
+2. Your Biosafety Coordinator has implemented the measures, policies, programmes and codes of practice as devised or formulated by the Biosafety Committee.

-3. For First Schedule Part II and Second Schedule biological agents, or Fifth Schedule toxins, staffs are also required to be vetted and cleared by the respective authority before they are allowed access to the biological agents or toxins.
+3. Additionally, for work involving First Schedule Part 2 and Second Schedule biological agents, or Fifth Schedule toxins, your staff are security vetted and cleared by the respective authority before they are allowed access to the biological agents or toxins.

-Does the same procedure apply for approvals and permits of genetically modified microorganism?
+Do the same procedure apply to approvals and permits of genetically modified microorganism?

 Yes, but in addition to the above, you should seek an endorsement from Genetic Modification Advisory Committee (GMAC) before submitting application for approvals and permits to MOH.